open-policy-agent/gatekeeper/README.md

 helm install gatekeeper/gatekeeper --generate-name
 ```

 Please note that this chart is compatible with Helm v3 starting with Gatekeeper v3.1.1.
+When using Helm v3, it is expected to see warnings regarding to `crd-install` hook.
+This is due to maintaining backwards compatibility with Helm v2 and should not impact the chart deployment.

 You can alter the variables in `charts/gatekeeper/values.yaml` to customize your deployment.
 To regenerate the base template, run `make manifests`.